PLAN YOUR TRIP

 Aficionado’s searching for the perfect fish and chip will be spoilt for choice with the world famous Harry Ramsden’s in Bournemouth, and celebrated independents like The Fish Plaice in Swanage.

-So whether you’re a fan of brown sauce or red, cod or haddock, we can all agree that the humble fish and chips are what holiday memories are made.
+So whether you’re a fan of brown sauce or red, cod or haddock, we can all agree that the humble fish and chips are what holiday memories are made from.

 From bumper cars to merry-go-rounds, the South Coast is a rollercoaster ride of fun.
 You can take a white-knuckle ride that will leave you screaming for more, or fill your pockets with change and test your skills in the amusement arcade.